Aeroluna/LunaCoopMod/README.md

 Ever get annoyed when you *slightly* missed a mineral field and your MULE just AFKed?
 Does not affect MULEs dropped too far away from minerals.

 - Buffed Viking Ripwave Missiles to additionally grant Gatling Cannons splash.
-- Added +8 vs. Mechanical damage to Viking Gatling Cannons.
+- Increased Viking Gatling Cannon damage from 12 to 12 (+8 vs Mechanical).
 - Added faster transformation speed to Phobos Weapons System.

 Some ground Viking buffs because why not.